Dog Kennels, Dog Flaps & Gates

 Size: Opting for the right size of dog house will have a huge impact on how comfortable your dog is in its kennel.
 Too small and the dog house will be cramped, not offering your dog enough space to move; too large, and the excess space could make it difficult for your dog to stay warm during the winter months.
 When choosing a dog kennel, measure your dog from paw to head and from head to tip of tail, to get an idea of how big a dog house you need to buy.
 Your dog should have space to stand up and turn around comfortably.
 A size S dog house is ideal for small breeds, an M or L is for the average sized breeds and XL or XXL is ideal if you have a large breed dog.
 If you are buying a dog house for a puppy, make sure you know how big your dog will grow to in adulthood, otherwise you’ll find yourself needing a new dog kennel pretty soon down the line!

-Material: Choose between a wooden and a plastic dog house here at zooplus - we have a range of both available for your to peruse!
+Material: Choose between a wooden and a plastic dog house here at zooplus - we have a range of both available for you to peruse!
 Each kind of dog kennel has its benefits.
 A wooden dog kennel is robust and fairly heavy, offering great protection from every kind of weather and helping to keep your dog cool in the summer but warm in the winter.
 Wooden dog houses also have a lovely finish and can be particularly aesthetically pleasing, although they may need re-treating and re-varnishing fairly regularly to maintain both their look and their functionality.
 A plastic dog house may also appeal to you: these kennels are much easier to wash and are fairly light, meaning they can be moved indoors during the winter if you so desire.
 However, a plastic dog kennel can often become overly warm and stuffy during the summer months and struggle to keep heat contained when it’s cold outside.
 Whether your choose a plastic dog house or a treated wooden kennel, both varieties are waterproof and can help shelter your dog whatever the weather.

 Insulation: When it is cold outside, your dog will thank you for taking this point into consideration when choosing its kennel!
-A dog house can either have floor mats or all-round wall and floor insulation, depending on your own personal preference and local weather conditions.
+Insulated dog houses can either have floor mats or all-round wall and floor insulation, depending on your own personal preference and local weather conditions.
 You can easily add or remove insulation from your dog kennel throughout the year, adding more for the chilly winter months and taking them away to offer a cool retreat from the summer sun.

 Roof-type: A dog house can have either a pitched or a flat roof.
 If you have a large breed dog, you may want to consider a pitched roof, as this tends to be more comfortable, whereas a dog kennel with a flat roof is often ideal for small breeds.